smart-home-edge-computing-capstone-2020/interaction-layer/metrics_scripts/webapp_failover/README.md

 The data in this folder was collected by running 2 nodes, 1 master and one other.
 Once the master was up and running, I started thefailover\_timer, then killed the master node.
-The final averaged webapp failover time was __8.6683__ seconds.
+The final averaged webapp failover time was __8.6683 seconds__.